Our History

 May 15-17, 2013, San Antonio, Texas

-About 200 local leaders and national stakeholders gathered for this Summit to discuss ways to transform Latino communities into healthier places, and to reduce Latino childhood obesity.
+About 200 local leaders and national stakeholders gathered for this Summit to discuss ways to transform communities into healthier places, and to reduce childhood obesity among Latinos and all children.

 View the Summit Report (PDF)